vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_mainloop_code.md

 If you want to read about what would be the optimal way of using pipeline barriers for different use cases, you can find a great reference in here [Khronos Vulkan Documentation: Syncronization examples](https://github.com/KhronosGroup/Vulkan-Docs/wiki/Synchronization-Examples)
 This layout transition is going to work just fine for the whole tutorial, but if you want, you can add more complicated transition functions that are more accurate/lightweight.

 As part of the barrier, we need to use a `VkImageSubresourceRange` too.
 This lets us target a part of the image with the barrier.
 Its most useful for things like array images or mipmapped images, where we would only need to barrier on a given layer or mipmap level.
-We are going to completely default it as we only need to transition mip level 0 here.
+We are going to completely default it and have it transition all mipmap levels and layers.

 ^code subresource shared/vk_initializers.cpp